Border Security and Wilderness at Big Bend

-News stories about illegal border crossings and smuggling of people or contraband are a daily occurrence, especially along the southern border of the United States.
-It is understandable that the public could be concerned that a change in the status of specified acreage at Big Bend National Park to Congressionally designated Wilderness might affect the level of border protection within the park boundaries.
+News stories about illegal border crossings and smuggling of people or contraband along the southern border of the United States have been in the news for years, but the Big Bend area has by far the lowest rate of illegal activity of the entire US – Mexico border.
+It is understandable that the public could be concerned that new border infrastructure or a change in the status of specified acreage at Big Bend National Park to Congressionally-designated Wilderness might affect the level of border protection within the park boundaries.

 Before they can feel comfortable supporting action to Keep Big Bend Wild through wilderness designation, local residents and the broader general public need answers to questions such as: